sjkim1995/SE.Redis-Benchmark/README.md

 * Average Latency
 * Median Latency
-* Average Throughput
+* Throughput
-* CPU Percentage through time
+* CPU Percentage
-* Process Memory Usage (working set) through time
+* Process Memory Usage (working set)

 The app takes in a number of ops ```X``` to execute in parallel and a duration ```Y``` for execution.
-It calls ```db.StringGetAsync``` ```X``` times in parallel on a dummy key inserted into the cache at the start of the trial  for ```Y``` seconds.
-When this finishes, the app calculates and writes the average latency, median latency, average throughput, and CPU and memory usage through time to a CSV file.
+More concretely, it calls ```db.StringGetAsync``` ```X``` times in parallel for ```Y``` seconds on a key inserted into the cache at the start of the trial.
+When this finishes, the app calculates and writes the average latency, median latency, throughput, and CPU and memory usage to a specified CSV file.

 # Usage :
 Build (most recent build already pushed) and navigate to `\bin\Release` from the root directory.
 Run:
 ```
 ./SE.Redis-Benchmark.exe <hostname> <password> <parallelOps> <timePerTrialInSeconds> <numberOfTrials> <outputFileName>
 ```
-So, for example, if I wanted to run three 15-min trials on one of my caches hosted on Azure cloud at 50k ops, I'd run:
+As an example, if I wanted to run three 15-min trials on one of my caches hosted on Azure cloud at 50k ops, I'd run:

 ```
 ./SE.Redis-Benchmark.exe someAzureCacheName.redis.cache.windows.net ########### 50000 900 3 TestResults50k.csv